zdravkov/kendo-docs/api/javascript/dataviz/ui/diagram.md

 ### connectionDefaults.editable.tools.name `String`

 The name of the tool.
 The built-in tools are "edit" and "delete".
-Can be set to a custom value.

 ### connectionDefaults.endCap `String` *(default: "ArrowEnd")*